brianetoon/SBA-308/README.md

 **Step 1:** Create an object for each unique learner and store it in an array.
 To do this I created a `getLearners()` function that took in the provided submission data to generate an object for each unique learner.

-**Step 2:** Find submissions that correspond with their respective learner and process it so that all data required for the final output is available.
+**Step 2:** Find submissions that correspond with their respective learner and process them so that all data required for the final output is available.
 I accomplished this by creating a function called `processLearnerSubmissions()`.

-**Step 3:** Once all data required for the final output is available on each learner object, format it based on the desired final result.
+**Step 3:** Once all data required for the final output was available on each learner object, I formatted it according to the desired final result.
 I did this by passing the data returned in step 2 to a function called `formatLearnerData()`.